 The English arrived off Kingston Harbor on May 10th, 1655.
 They sailed a boat in advance to Passage Fort, which gave covering fire for smaller vessels carrying the invading land forces.
 The resistance was minimal, and no one was hurt during the landing.
 The Spanish defenders had abandoned their positions on seeing the armada of ships and soldiers coming ashore.
 The English advanced on the Spanish capital of the island, located 6 miles (9.66km) away; St. Jago de la Vega (now named Spanish Town).
 On their way, they encountered a Spaniard bearing a flag of truce and gifts.
 Commander Venables, still weary from their unsuccessful campaign in Hispaniola and wishing to avoid unnecessary bloodshed, offered the Spanish governor the terms of surrender.

-The Spanish surrendered and the majority of the Spanish left but the fight to keep the island continued for another five years.
-A group of Spaniards with the aid of the Maroons on the island, presented a strong resistance and tt wasn't until 1660 that the Spanish was finally pushed from the island.
+The Spanish surrendered and the majority of the Spanish left, but the fight to keep the island continued for another five years.
+A group of Spaniards, with the aid of the Maroons on the island, presented a strong resistance and it wasn't until 1660 that the Spanish were finally pushed from the island.

 The importance of naval supremacy was quickly identified as being of key importance to the success and security of Jamaica, which was, at that time, little more than a military outpost.
 There was an ongoing push by Britain, for settlers, but that was slow in coming.
 Kingston Harbor was rapidly expanded, and within weeks, the construction of Fort Cromwell was started at the tip of the Palisadoes peninsula.
 The fort was later renamed to Fort Charles.
 A small community of merchants, mariners, craftsmen and prostitutes built up around the fort and the area became known as Point Cagway, later renamed to Port Royal.